virgili0/Virgilio/Topics/math_fundamentals.md

 **In fact:**

-If you've done a second degree school (you know matrices and derivatives, for example), you probably just need to refresh yourself on the things you already know, and go deeper into some things you may not have seen at school.
+If you've done a second-degree school (you know matrices and derivatives, for example), you probably just need to refresh yourself on the things you already know and go deeper into some things you may not have seen at school.

-In general, if you have a scientific degree (engineering, computer science, physics, etc.), it will probably be just a review, as it will be the Calculus, Linear Algebra, and Matrix Algebra courses that are suggested within this guide.
+In general, if you have a scientific degree (engineering, computer science, physics, etc.), it will probably be just a review, as it will be the Calculus, Linear Algebra, and Matrix Algebra courses are suggested within this guide.

-Whatever your starting level, however, it is still recommended to go through all the resources organized here, to make sure you do not have "fundamental knowledge holes".
+Whatever your starting level, however, it is still recommended to go through all the resources organized here, _to make sure you do not have "fundamental knowledge holes"._

-Rememebr to read and try to implement some ideas of the [**Virgilio's Learning Strategy - Learning to Learn**](teaching.md)
+Remember to read and try to implement some ideas of the [**Virgilio's Learning Strategy - Learning to Learn**](teaching.md)

 ## Courses
 ### Calculus